arjun-menon/pypage/docs/index.rst

 Long Loops
 ''''''''''

-If a loop runs for more than 2 seconds, pypage stops executing it, and writes an error message to ``stdout`` saying that the loop had been terminated.
-As pypage is mostly intended to be used as a templatig language, it is unlikely for loops to be running for more than 2 seconds, and this was added in to make it easier to catch accidental infinite loops.
-If you do wish for the loop to run for longer than 2 seoncds, you can add ``slow`` right after the expressions (``{{% while condition slow %%}}``), and that would suppress this 2-second timeout.
+If a loop runs *for more than 2 seconds*, pypage stops executing it, and writes an error message to ``stdout`` saying that the loop had been terminated.
+As pypage is mostly intended to be used as a templatig language, loops generally shouldn't be running for longer than two seconds, and this timeout was added to make it easier to catch accidental infinite loops.
+If you actually need a loop to run for longer than 2 seoncds, you can add the keyword ``slow`` right after the condition expression (``{{% while condition slow %}}``), and that would suppress this 2-second timeout.

 Capture Blocks
 ^^^^^^^^^^^^^^